The Projection Problem in Commutative, Positively Ordered Monoids: The projection problem

-Notice that the empty set is always projectable.
-It turns out that this problem has an interesting structure in the case in which $\Id$ is a radical, order ideal.
-The following key result has a very simple proof.
-In the rest of the paper we shall mainly prove some of its applications.
+This problem has an interesting structure in the case in which $\Id$ is a radical, $o$-ideal.
+Given the preceding remarks, there is no loss of generality in setting $\Id=\{0\}$ and assuming that $\Mon$ is normal.
+The following result establishes the existence of sufficient subsets of bounded cardinality.